 A Big lesson I have learned from this trip as a parent… If you likes adventure and want to share the fun with the kids: “Make Very sure that the staff are Experienced and know what to do in a tricky situation.”

-“I personally will sadly NOT recommend Bundi to anyone with children of any age!
+“I personally will NOT recommend Bundi to anyone with children to go rafting!
 Unless they make a plan and get experienced and trained staff to take the group out rafting on the Breede River!” 😦